KeidsID/task-sync/apps/frontend/README.md

-# Task Sync - Backend
+# Task Sync - Frontend

-This is the backend for the Task Sync app.
+This is the frontend web for the Task Sync app.

 ## Table Of Contents